 The holiday season is the time to give it all you've got in the kitchen: so go ahead and make those showstopping soufflés, bourbon-spiked cheesecake, and impossibly creamy chocolate mousse.
 Whether you're hosting extended family or venturing home for the holidays, a great dessert is always a welcome sight after the Christmas ham or New Year's roast has been finished off.
-These recipes range from bold and rich to simple and bright, but any one of them is guaranteed to shine on your holiday dessert table, no matter the occasion.
+Our holiday dessert recipes range from bold and rich to simple and bright, all guaranteed to shine at any festive gathering.

 This seasonal flavor isn't just for Thanksgiving!
 If you're a lover of all things pumpkin and pumpkin spice, make this majestic pumpkin cheesecake the star of your after-dinner spread.
 It starts with a buttery graham cracker crust and ends with a sour cream topping, both sandwiching the luscious maple-bourbon-pumpkin cheesecake batter in between.

-A quick bread (think banana or zucchini bread) is an excellent choice for anyone who can't seem to catch their breath amidst the chaos that is the month of December.
+Quick breads (think banana or zucchini bread) make wonderfully easy holiday desserts for anyone who can't seem to catch their breath amidst the chaos that is the month of December.
 If you're still working through that Christmas shopping list, don't worry: this spiced apple loaf is fairly hands-off and not nearly as complicated to make as a layered cake or even a pie—and that includes the cream cheese frosting.

 Even if the world outside your door is lacking in the winter wonderland department, these charming pavlovas will make whatever holiday you're celebrating feel magical.
 The delicate "snowballs" are dusted with shredded coconut and topped with dollops of homemade whipped cream, making them just a tad lighter and airier than your average wintertime dessert.